 - A) Any removal of horses from or addition of horses to the pasture must be made known to the Association, especially to the members of the Board.
-Changes of horses will be noted in the minutes. - B) All new incoming horses must have a vet check before arrival at the pasture, including all vaccinations listed in the Health Care section of these Rules, worming and overall certification of good health.
-A Horse Health form must be completed and filed with the Secretary. - C) New horses will be confined in a stall or paddock for a minimum of two weeks.
+Changes of horses will be noted in the minutes. - B) All new incoming horses must be in good health upon arrival at the pasture, as certified in writing by a licensed veterinarian that the horse is free of contagious disease and is serviceably sound to live on the pasture.
+The horse must be current on worming and all vaccinations listed in the Health Care section of these Rules, as certified by the vet or as proven by receipts of vaccine purchase.
+An OHA Horse Health form available on the OHA website, must also be must be completed by the owner and filed with the Secretary.

+- C) New horses will be confined in a stall or paddock for a minimum of two weeks.
 The Pavilion Corral is the preferred location for confinement.
 During the second week horses may be introduced to the herd for short periods of time while the member is present and supervising the herd.
 Horses may be ridden in the pasture during the confinement period. - D) When assigned a space, a member will fill it within six months.
 If an existing member vacates a horse space for any reason, it must be refilled with his or her own horse within one year from the date vacated or the member forfeits the space. - E) A proprietary member may lease other members' vacant spaces for a maximum of one year out of a 24 month period, provided the member has no more than 2 horses in the pasture at any time.
 A member with a vacant space may lease it to other members for a maximum of one year out of a 24 month period.
 If there are extenuating circumstances, requests for consideration and an exception may be submitted to the board. - F) Members may keep their horse(s) elsewhere, or have an empty space, for up to 12 consecutive months; however, the member must have a horse occupying their space, and on the pasture, for at least 12 of every 24 months. - G) The Board may, at its discretion, request removal of a horse from the property, for example if a horse poses a danger to members of the Association, other horses, or the property.
 If the Board decides that a horse must be removed, the Board will send the member written notice by certified mail to remove the horse within 30 days.